US health officials crack down on kratom-related products after complaints from supplement industry

 Federal regulators have been scrutinizing kratom for about a decade after reports of addiction, injury and overdose.
 But users and distributors have long opposed efforts to regulate it, saying kratom could be a safer alternative to opioid painkillers that sparked the ongoing drug addiction epidemic.

-Last month, the FDA issued warning letters to seven companies selling drinks, gummies and powders infused with the drug.
+Last month, the FDA issued warning letters to seven companies selling drinks, gummies and powders infused with 7-OH.
 Regulators said the products violated FDA rules because they have not been evaluated for safety and, in some cases, claimed to treat medical conditions, including pain, arthritis and anxiety.

 Supplement executives quickly applauded the move.